singnet/dev-portal/docs/ai-consumers/paypal.md

 ---

-## Introduction to Paypal
+## Introduction to Paypal,

 **Note**: You need to go the Marketplace and pay the price (set in AGI tokens) in equivalent USD through Paypal.
 In such case, the entire process is managed at the background automatically for you.

-The protofile  information associated IPFS hash are so complex to understand.
-But because they are part of the UI, it becomes user-friendly way to build the  UI components around a service and host it on SingularityNET platform.
+All complexity of invoking a service is abstracted from the users.

-This becomes easy for the user to the Input values that need to be sent and view the computed expected result in the Output field, even without knowing the complexity of the gRPC call and the proto that is associated to the service and so.
+Foe example it becomes easy for the user to Input the values that need to be sent and view the computed expected result in the Output field, even without knowing the complexity of the gRPC call and the proto that is associated to the service and so.
-So when you click the Invoke button the AI service computes the result

-This service is integrated with the Multiparty Escrow, allowing the user to pay for the service uisng Paypal, that allows the  application to manage.

-For example, If you look at the Sample service under the Organization in the Marketplace, you will notice that it shows that you have utilized the free trial service period.

-You can choose an option from the following list :

-- Select a Wallet
-- General Account Wallet
-= Metamask

-Choose a Metamask.

-By selecting this option,yYou are Authorizing SingularityNET to use Metamask.
-Metamask is a plugin which can be used as an Wallet.
-It is coming from Ethereum Blockchain, so you can add money, any crypto currency or tokens to this Wallet.

-For example if I want to move the money into my account, you need to do a Blockchain Operation.
-Or need to move money from your account to channel, into my account, which involves some additional charges,

 As an AI consumer you can choose to:
 - Create a wallet